 Do I have the resources to provide the care my loved one needs?

 Providing in-home care for a family member can leave us short of time, financial resources, and strength.
-In families where the responsibilities for care aren’t evenly-distributed, that stress often leads to resentment and recriminations.
+In families where the care responsibilities aren’t evenly-distributed, that stress often leads to resentment and recriminations.

 Do I have the skills and knowledge to provide the best care?

-You know your loved one’s favorite television shows, you provide them with companionship, make sure they take their medications on time, accompany them to medical appointments, and cook meals loaded with nutrition and love in equal measure.
-But when their needs become more complex and involve rehabilitation or therapy, you are likely to find that your skills are lacking.
+You know your loved one’s favorite television shows; you provide them with companionship, ensure they take their medications on time, accompany them to medical appointments, and cook meals with nutrition and love in equal measure.
+However, as their needs become more complex, requiring extended care, you will likely discover that a healthcare professional’s help is the best medical care option.